Rushland Boy here behind the Golden EIB microphone, executing assigned host duties flawlessly.

 So what do you do?

-You're on the road, do you kick the field goal, tie the game, go to overtime, or do you go for the win?
+Do you kick the field goal, tie the game, go to overtime, or do you go for the win?

-Tomlin, the coach of the Steelers went for the win.
+Tomlin, the coach of the Steelers, went for the win.

-Le'Veon Belt with no time left, scores the winning touchdown, and it's that this is the kind of win that can uh uh change a season.
+And this is the kind of win that can change a season.

-Steelers have an in just impossible schedule remaining.
+Steelers have an just impossible schedule remaining.

-It's really, really a tough row to hoe here the way things, but what a great game it was to watch last night.
+But what a great game it was to watch last night.

-And and the uh the the baseball playoffs are in full swing and a lot of upsets happening.
+And the baseball playoffs are in full swing.

 You know what happened?

-The Royals yesterday, they were playing when this program ended, and the Royals went into the eighth inning, down what was it, four?
+And the Royals went into the eighth inning down, what was it, four?

 The problem was the game wasn't over.